mbwong/mbwong.github.com/_posts/2011-11-29-why-everyone-hates-on-the-it-department.md

 title: Why everyone hates on the IT department
 layout: post
 ---
+# Why everyone hates on the IT department

 Tom Brewster wrote [an interesting article](http://www.pcpro.co.uk/features/371254/why-everyone-hates-the-it- department/3) about why IT departments are held in contempt, and why this